 The limited coverage of optimal black sea bass habitat and semi-seasonal (spring/winter) sampling schedule of the NEFSC trawl survey may limit the suitability of the survey data for the stock assessment (ASMFC 2013) and require the addition of new data streams to improve the information available to assessment.
 Recent stock assessments for the southern Atlantic black sea bass stock have adapted sampling and analytical techniques to better fit the life history and habitat associations of black sea bass.
-These stock assessments rely heavily on fishery-dependent data collected from multiple commercial and recreational fleets representing multiple gear types to inform the stock assessment model using data such as annual length compositions of landings and discards, gear selectivity curves, and indices of abundance (SEFSC 2013; SEDAR 2018).
+These stock assessments rely heavily on fisherydependent data collected from multiple commercial and recreational fleets representing multiple gear types to inform the stock assessment model using data such as annual length compositions of landings and discards, gear selectivity curves, and indices of abundance (SEFSC 2013; SEDAR 2018).
 Such fishery-dependent parameters, however, have not yet been developed for the northern Atlantic black sea bass stock due to insufficient data, but will become possible if the Black Sea Bass Research Fleet is able to amass a robust time series of data.
-This project aims to address this need by maintaining the existing Black Sea Bass Research Fleet to conduct year-round biological sampling of black sea bass fishing effort, catch composition, and bycatch composition within the trawl, lobster/crab, fish pot, gillnet, and rod and reel fisheries in the SNE/MAB region.
+This project aims to address this need by maintaining the existing Black Sea Bass Research Fleet to conduct year-round biological sampling of black sea bass fishing effort, catch composition, and discard composition within the trawl, lobster/crab, fish pot, gillnet, and rod and reel fisheries in the SNE/MAB region.
+The northern Black Sea Bass Research Track Stock Assessment is currently underway, and the Working Group has voted to include the Black Sea Bass Research Fleet length and diposition data in the upcoming assessment.
+Continued data collection that extends the timeseries and increases sampling coverage for gear types and times of year under-sampled by other data sources will ensure that the data continues to become more useful to each successive stock assessment.